Arbia's law of geography: Vector

 When working with vector datasets, the same effect is present as in Raster.
 With Vector datasets in GIS, it is often necessary to aggregate data into discreet spatial enumeration units (often referred to as aerial units), such as county boundaries or national borders.

 The Modifiable Areal Unit Problem, or MAUP, arises from the countless possible ways to divide up the same area of land.
 Dividing the land differently may produce different statistical results from the same underlying dataset, an example of which can be found in Simpson's paradox.
 How land is aggregated can affect the results or analysis, an effect that has been exploited by politicians through the process of gerrymandering.
 Arbia's law applies not just to how data are aggregated spatially but to the size of the aerial units.
 The larger these aerial units, the more homogenous the underlying data will appear.
 The same area may not appear very homogenous when the aerial units are smaller.

 Controversy

-In general, some dispute the entire concept of laws in geography and the social sciences.
+In general, the validity of scientific laws in geography and the social sciences has been disputed by some scholars.
 These criticisms have been addressed by Tobler and others.
-However, this is an ongoing source of debate in geography and unlikely to be resolved anytime soon.
+However, this is an ongoing source of debate in geography and is unlikely to be resolved anytime soon.